Home

 Once all three pieces of plywood have shaped, slotted and grooved, they are epoxied together.
 One can never have too many clamps!

 The rudder in the down position.
 It is lowered on the uphaul, with gravity doing much of the work for you, and then held in position using the downhaul.
+There is sufficient "slack" in the whole rudder and tiller assembly for each rudder to be raised and lowered independently.

-The reason the yet-to-be-painted rudder block sticks out so much is to enable the downhaul to hold the rudder snug in the slot.
-The tiller bar is a GRP tube,bought 5m long and cut to size.
-Top of Page ![]() This meant sacrificing another cockpit locker and adding central controls so both engines could be operated from the same position.
+This meant sacrificing another cockpit locker and adding central controls so both engines could be operated from the same position.
 Another advantage of having two engines being controlled from the new steering position, on Swing Cat's centreline, was enhanced manoeuvrability, in tight spaces like marinas.
-Having two engines was a big improvement: I had more power, more manoeuvrability, a higher cruising speed and a bigger margin of safety since both engines would be unlikely to fail at the same time. |